"""Calculate, convert, and reduce phasor coordinates.

 Phasor coordinates smaller than minimum thresholds or larger than maximum

-thresholds are replaced NaN.
+thresholds are replaced with NaN.

 No threshold is applied by default.